lumien231/Random-Things/README.md

 Random-Things
 =============

-Source Code of the Random Things mod
-Feel free to make pull requests for anything.
+Source Code of the Random Things mod.
+Feel free to make pull requests for translation and other stuff.

 ##License